 The extraction results were analyzed by calculating the yield from each solvent (chloroform and ethanol).
-The antibacterial and antioxidant activities were tested with three replications and analyzed using ANOVA, followed by post hoc Tukey test with a significance level of P<0.05.
+The antibacterial and antioxidant activities were tested with three replications.
+The antioxidant analyzed using ANOVA, followed by a post hoc Tukey test with a significance level of P < 0.05.
 The results of the phytochemical screening using GC-MS were analyzed descriptively.